Pre-processing

 # array([ 1., 2., 3., 4., 5., 6., 7., 8., 9., 10.])

-The interpolate functionality is integrated in findpeaks
+The interpolate functionality is seamlessly integrated into findpeaks

 # Import library